replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/cis-compliance.md

 * Ecko is required to use this flag.
 * This flag only works with kubeadmn.
 * If `protectKernelDefaults` is set to `true`, the Kubelet sends errors if the kernel flags are not as expected.
 Typically, the Kubelet attempts to modify kernel flags to match its expectation.
-If the cisCompliance flag is set to `true`, the kernel_defaults details should be copied.
-Otherwise, non-standard kernel_default details can block the Kubelet script from initializing, which is difficult to triage because the error messages return limited information.
+If the `cisCompliance` flag is set to `true`, the kernel default settings should be copied.
+Otherwise, non-standard kernel default setting can block the Kubelet script from initializing and are difficult to triage because the error messages return limited information.